-The HBGC Mentorship Program is currently in its third wave, with eleven mentor pairings.
-The next wave of mentor pairings will be in Fall 2013.
-Recruitment and trainings will begin Summer 2013.
-To express interest in being a mentor or mentee, please read below then contact Dee Anthony at email@example.com.
+The HBGC Mentorship Program is currently enrolling for its fifth cycle.
+The next cycle of mentor pairings will be in February 2015.
+Mentor screenings and trainings will begin January 2015.
+To express interest in being a mentor or mentee, please read below then contact Lubna Sequan at email@example.com.

-2. If under the age of 18, able to receive written permission from a parent/guardian or caseworker;
+2. If under the age of 18, able to receive written permission from a parent/guardian or caseworker to participate;

-3. Able to attend a program orientation and meet with their assigned mentor at least four times during each academic semester; and
+3. Able to attend a program orientation (February 2015) and meet with assigned mentor at least once a month for six months; and

 4. Complete and return a mentee program application.

 1. Willing to undergo a CORI background check;